agorapulse/grails-facebook-sdk/README.md

 This project contains the open source **Grails Facebook SDK Plugin** that allows you to integrate the [Facebook Platform](http://developers.facebook.com/) on a website/app powered by [Grails](http://grails.org).

-This plugin is a port of the official [Facebook PHP SDK V3.1.1](http://github.com/facebook/facebook-php-sdk) to [Grails 2.0](http://grails.org).
+This plugin is a port of the official [Facebook PHP SDK](http://github.com/facebook/facebook-php-sdk) to [Grails 2.0](http://grails.org).

 It supports the latest *OAuth2.0 authentication* (required since October 1st 2011).